jduru213-1/AWS-Threat-Detection-Soc-Lab/README.md

 3. The Splunk Add-on for AWS polls SQS, fetches the referenced S3 objects, and indexes them.
 4. Stratus Red Team detonates attack techniques that show up in CloudTrail within minutes.

-Each source has its own bucket, queue, and Splunk index so failures stay isolated.
+> Each source has its own bucket, queue, and Splunk index so failures stay isolated.

 ---

-## ⚙️ What gets built
+## ⚙️ What This Lab Builds

 | Component | What it does |
 |---|---|